ably/ably-cocoa/README.md

 If you find any issues with unsupported platform versions, please [raise an issue](https://github.com/ably/ably-ios/issues) in this repository or [contact Ably customer support](https://support.ably.io) for advice.

+Note: As of version `1.0.15` this library based on the 1.1 library specification.
+It implements a subset of 1.1 features:
+- updated push API and push device authentication;
+- support for enforcement of the maxMessageSize attribute Other minor features and bugfixes are included, as listed in the [changelog](CHANGELOG.md#1015).

 ## Documentation

 Visit https://www.ably.io/documentation for a complete API reference and more examples.